ibexa/documentation-developer/docs/content_management/data_migration/importing_data.md

-This migration copies the image to the appropriate directory, in this case `public/var/site/storage/images/3/8/3/0/254-1-eng-GB/example-image.png`, enabling swift file migration between instances and DFS.
+This migration copies the image to the appropriate directory, in this case `public/var/site/storage/images/3/8/3/0/254-1-eng-GB/example-image.png`, enabling swift file migration between instances regardless of storage (local, DFS).

 ### Roles